stingalleman/awesome-audiovisual/README.md

 ### Lighting Software

+- [Avolites Titan](https://www.avolites.com/software/downloads/titan-pc-suite) - PC version of the Titan software which runs on the Avolites desk.
+Free to use until version 11.4 although it spits out random data once in a while.
+Requires a dongle from version 12
 - [Chamsys MagicQ](https://chamsyslighting.com/) - MagiQ is a professional lighting software providing up to 64 Artnet universes for free.
 It includes powerful features like 2D/3D pixel mapping, effect generator, media server and visualizer.
 - [Dot2 software](https://www.malighting.com/downloads/products/dot2/) - Free, offline software for the Dot2 consoles.
 Inclused Dot2 onPC and Dot2 3D.
 - [GrandMA2 software](https://www.malighting.com/downloads/products/grandma2/) - Free, offline software for the GrandMA2 lighting console.
 Inclused GrandMA2 OnPC and MA3D.